Uninett/probe-website/DOCUMENTATION.md

 website project).

 ## Data exporting
-When the button is pressed, the web server for checks which probes are connected.
+When the button is pressed, the web server first checks which probes are connected.
 From that it will generate an Ansible inventory file (a file containing information about each probe to be updated) in inventory/, and a known_hosts file for use with SSH.
-After that it will export some configs for the probes that are connected, of which are going to be updated.
+After that it will export some configs for the probes that are connected and are going to be updated.

 Ansible will first look in group_vars/all for config files, before checking group_vars/[username] and at last host_vars/[probe MAC].
 For example will the